fizaguirre/confpeering-ix/README.md

 # CONFPEERING-IX

-CONFPEERING-IX is a plataform prototype that aims to improve the agreement process to exchange traffic between ASes in an IXP environment.
+CONFPEERING-IX is prototype if a platform that aims to improve the agreement process for ISPs to exchange traffic between themselves in an IXP environment.
+This is part of an academic work completion of graduation.
 This prototype was developed using Mylar (https://css.csail.mit.edu/mylar/), a web framework to store and share registers in a database in a confidetial way.

-### Full thesis
+### Full Undergraduate Thesis

 [CONFPEERING-IX](https://lume.ufrgs.br/handle/10183/193315)
 ___